-SWK5100 Social Work Gerontology: Assessment and Intervention (3) SWK5110 Social Work Gerontology: Biology and Health of Aging (3) Elective social work course determined by the student and the Chair of Health Care Specialization.

-Internship to be completed in the advanced year.
+SWK5100 Social Work Gerontology: Assessment and Intervention (3) SWK5110 Social Work Gerontology: Biology and Health of Aging (3) Internship with aging populations to be completed in the advanced year.

 Specialization in Health Care

 The Health Care Specialization exposes students to the rapidly growing and ever changing field of health care in the United States, and the myriad roles of social workers in light of health care reform.
 The specialization provides a basic understanding of the medical field and its terminology, the complexities of brief and chronic illness and respective treatments, ethical considerations, insurance issues and public policy.
 Upon completion, students will be able to recognize present health disparities and work toward the equitable and fair provision of services to all populations.